misaka0u0/MscProject/README.md

 The correlation weighting function(given by microscope) gives a function to show how out-of-plane particles affect as the distance changes, and can show the depth of correlation intuitively. and it can be used to calculate the convolution for applying it.
-Ideal microscopy has a bandpass filter as correlation weighting function. depth of field may same as it or can be explained.
+Ideal microscopy has a bandpass filter as correlation weighting function. depth of field may same as it or can be explained.<br/>

+Although, the correlation weighting function is given by the microscope, have relationship with the NA(numerical aperture).
+In the model generation, correlation weighting is related to size and brightness of particles, which is also related to RL Rayleigh length (decided by wavelength, or frequency), they are in different way but result similar.

-#### 1.3.3 **out of focus effects
+#### 1.3.3 out of focus effects

 For miu-PIV, due to the volume illumination used in BF.
 DOC effects lead to the superposition of out-of-focus particles contribution, which made correlation peak broadening towards higher velocities in this particular flow scenario, as explained in Figure 3.9 in thesis. also, the relationship between doc, dof, and how it will affect the CC(cross-correlation matrix/maps), then the calculation of velocity is included in Fig. 2.15 in the thesis.

 Vytautas' solve this out of focus effect by using light-sheet method, or termed as SPIM( Selective Plane Illumination Microscopy).
 However, this project aimed to use including but not limited to deconvolution technology to solve the problem given by out-of-focus effects.
-Reconstruct all the planes particles distributed from one miu-PIV image.
+Reconstruct all the planes particles distributed from one $\mu$-PIV image.

 #### 1.3.4 Others
 **confocal microscopy**